ImCharlesY/SepLUT/README.md

 ## Introduction

-The codebase provides the official PyTorch implementation and some model checkpoints for the paper ["SepLUT: Separable Image-adaptive Lookup Tables for Real-time Image Enhancement"](https://arxiv.org/abs/TODO).
+The codebase provides the official PyTorch implementation and some model checkpoints for the paper ["SepLUT: Separable Image-adaptive Lookup Tables for Real-time Image Enhancement"](https://arxiv.org/abs/TODO) (accepted by ECCV 2022).

 <p align="center">
   <img src="resources/framework.jpg" />
 </p>

+In this project, we present a novel, general framework called SepLUT that simultaneously takes advantage of two different types of LUTs, both 1D and 3D, for realtime image enhancement.
+It separates a single color transform into component-independent and component-correlated sub-transforms in a cascade manner.
+Extensive experiments demonstrate that such a scheme helps sufficiently exert the capabilities of both types of LUTs and provides the proposed method with several promising properties, including enhanced expressiveness, high efficiency, and light memory/storage footprints.

 The codebase is based on the popular MMEditing toolbox ([v0.11.0](https://github.com/open-mmlab/mmediting/tree/v0.11.0)).
 Please refer to [ori_README.md](https://github.com/open-mmlab/mmediting/blob/v0.11.0/README.md) for the original README.